portalidea-org-br/tide-www/content/desigualdades-escolares/eixo 2.md

   as crianças mais vulneráveis.

-  FIELD OF RESEARCH/TERRAIN DE RECHERCHE/LOCAL DA PESQUISA: EUA
+  **Field of research/terrain de recherche/local da pesquisa:** Estados Unidos

-  PARSONS, Carl; THOMPSON, Trevor.
-Ethnicity, Disadvantage and Other Variables in the Analysis of Birmingham Longitudinal School Attainment Datasets.
+  ## PARSONS, Carl; THOMPSON, Trevor.
+Ethnicity, Disadvantage and Other
+  Variables in the Analysis of Birmingham Longitudinal School Attainment Datasets.
 Educational Review, v.
 69, n.
 5, 2017.

   **Abstract/résumé/resumo:** Explaining and responding to inequalities in